dddpt-epfl-phd/dhs-nerd/reports/report.md

 We created a python scraper to download and parse the whole HDS.

-Of the 6 type of components mentionned in section 1), the scraper gathers all of them except media components which squarely fall out of the scope of this project.
+Of the 6 type of components mentionned in section 1), the scraper gathers all of them except media components which are not central to this project.

 ### 3.2) Named Entity Recognition and Disambiguation with entity-fishing

 The main task of this project is named entities recognition and disambiguation.

-Based on the result of the CLEF-HIPE 2020 challenge,
+Based on the result of the CLEF-HIPE 2020 challenge, we decided to use the [entity-fishing](https://github.com/kermitt2/entity-fishing/) entity recognition and disambiguation framework.

 ### 3.3) Demonstration Interface for a linked HDS